theblackwidower/KanaQuiz/README.md

 * App will select questions to preference the kana which the user is having the most trouble with
 * Multiple choice answers to be selected as the ones the user is most likely to confuse the kana with
 * Kanji and vocabulary support

+## Translations

+This application is currently only available for English language speakers.

+If you are multi-lingual, and wish to assist this project by volunteering translation services, you can submit the changes in a pull request, or send an email to [theblackwidower@gmail.com](mailto:theblackwidower@gmail.com).

+If you wish to submit a translation as a pull request, please use Android Studio's built-in Translations Editor.

+If you don't wish to go through the hassle of installing Android Studio, you can use the strings.xml file (`/app/src/main/res/values/strings.xml`) as a template, and place it in a new directory called `/app/src/main/res/values-xx/` where `xx` is the language's locale code.
+Remove all strings marked with `translatable="false"` and all string arrays.
+The remaining strings are those that need to be translated.
+Be sure to place the name of the language you're translating as well as your own name, in the field marked `translator_credit`.
+You can also place the URL to your GitHub, Twitter, or other social media profile or personal/professional website in the field marked `translator_credit_url`.
+If you require any assistance, please do not be afraid to email me.
+I appreciate the assistance from anyone wishing to volunteer their skills to help with this project.